besok/db-data-generator/readme.md

 * AbstractPlainTypeGeneratorSupplier - class describes a method for generation plain types(integer, long, string and etc).
     * It takes Metadata instance for custom generation.

+### Notes:
+* if a field hasn't an annotation @Column with column name the generator takes column name from field name converting camel case to snake case.

 ### Usage examples:

 ##### Get the factory: